danielsobrado/CCDAK-Exam-Questions/Kafka-Connect/Questions4.md

 How does Kafka Connect handle the scalability of connectors?

-- A. By automatically creating multiple instances of a connector based on the load.
+- 1. By automatically creating multiple instances of a connector based on the load.
-- B. By allowing manual configuration of the number of tasks for each connector.
+- 2. By allowing manual configuration of the number of tasks for each connector.
-- C. By dynamically adjusting the number of tasks based on the connector's performance.
+- 3. By dynamically adjusting the number of tasks based on the connector's performance.
-- D. By requiring a separate Kafka Connect cluster for each connector.
+- 4. By requiring a separate Kafka Connect cluster for each connector.

-**Answer:** B
+**Answer:** 2

 **Explanation:**
 Kafka Connect provides scalability for connectors by allowing manual configuration of the number of tasks for each connector.
 This enables you to scale the processing of a connector based on your specific requirements and the characteristics of the data being processed.